 1968-S CAM Half Dollar Value

-For collectors, the 1968-S CAM offers an ideal balance of historical significance, visual appeal, and relative affordability within the Kennedy proof series.
+For collectors, the 1968-S CAM offers a balance of historical significance, visual appeal, and relative affordability within the Kennedy proof series.

 1968-S CAM Half Dollar Price/Grade Chart